Elon Musk pays for LeBron James, Stephen King and William Shatner’s Twitter check marks

 Musk then responded, “We need to pay the bills somehow!
 Twitter cannot rely entirely on advertisers.
 How about $8?”

-So far neither Shatner nor James has commented on Musk’s gift, but the two have been vocal in the past about the changes to the social media platform.
+So far, neither Shatner nor James has commented on Musk’s move, but the two have been vocal in the past about the changes to the social media platform.

 Weeks later, Shatner sent a tweet to Musk asking why he has to pay for the check mark he’s had for over a decade.

-“I’ve been here for 15 years giving my & witty thoughts all for bupkis,” tweeted Shatner.
+“I’ve been here for 15 years giving my (time) & witty thoughts all for bupkis,” tweeted Shatner.
 “Now you’re telling me that I have to pay for something you gave me for free?
-What is this-the Colombia Records & Tape Club?”
+What is this — the Colombia Records & Tape Club?”

-Perusing the site, some big names have paid for the subscription like former President Barack Obama and Taylor Swift.
+Perusing the platform, some big names have appeared to pay for the service, like former President Barack Obama and Taylor Swift.